JimHokanson/AR-DIC/README.md

 # Installation #

-- Clone repo
+- Download or Clone this repository
 - download and extract FIJI - https://fiji.sc/
+  - note, FIJI doesn't get installed, it just runs from the extracted folder
 - run FIJI and download Particle Image Velocimetry plugin
-   - help -> manage update sites
+   - help -> update -> manage update sites
    - add update site - https://sites.imagej.net/iterativePIV/
         - note this is unlisted so you need to enter it manually
-        - once you add you need to apply changes and restart ImageJ
+        - once you add you need to apply changes and restart ImageJ (unless PIV
         - PIV should now be listed in the plugins menu
-- set paths in MATLAB
+- Set paths in MATLAB.
+Note, I like to do this in my `startup.m` file.
+It can also be done
 ```
 javaaddpath('D:\repos\matlab\AR-DIC\Src\Matlab_AR_DIC\AR_DIC\jar\mij.jar')
 javaaddpath('C:\Users\jhokanson\Desktop\Fiji.app\jars\ij-1.54f.jar')